TIBHannover/oer-github-tutorial-liascript/tutorial.md

 >
 > ✅ Runs everywhere
 >
-> ✅ Large number of elements you can use like: ... graphen, tabellen, karten, ...
+> ✅ Large number of elements you can use like graphs, quizzes, ...
 >
 > ✅ No installation, everything happens live & online
 >